Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 The device has a reverse current protection on the USB power input, to prevent back-powering the USB host when it is turned off.
-The CAN power output has a key that can be enabled and disabled programmatically (more on this in the later sections); however, the device can be powered from the CAN bus regardless of the state of the power key.
+The CAN power output has a solid state switch that can be enabled and disabled programmatically (more on this in the later sections); however, the device can be powered from the CAN bus regardless of the state of the power switch.
 Additional 3.3VDC output on the SMD pads can be used to power the external circuit when the device is used in OEM mode.
 See the following diagram: